okibcn/wslcompact/README.md

 ## INSTALLATION

-Before installing wslcompact, enture your WSL installation is up to date.
-You can dod that by typing wsl --update in PowerShell.
+Before installing wslcompact, ensure your WSL installation is up to date.
+You can do that by typing wsl --update in PowerShell.
 WSL compact requires at least WSL version 1.0.0.

 The easier way to install wslcompact is by using **[Scoop package manager](https://scoop.sh/)**.